 - New York Presbyterian Hospital: As the largest hospital in NYC, NYPH employs nearly 21,000 people, including many computer science professionals.
 Example positions include information technology engineer, security risk analyst, and technical specialist for web, mobile, and integrated systems.

 How Much do Computer Scientists Make in New York?

 Computer Science Programs in New York

-Whether you prefer to study computer science in New York through online learning or want a traditional on-campus experience, New York offers a program to suit your needs.
-Columbia University and Cornell University, the state's two Ivy League colleges, both offer computer science programs, while Rensselaer Polytechnic Institute and the Rochester Institute of Technology offer wider technically-focused programs.
-Meanwhile, venerable institutions, such as New York University and the University of Rochester, provide more traditional liberal arts programs.
+Whether you prefer to study computer science online or want a traditional on-campus experience, New York offers programs that suit your needs.
+Columbia University and Cornell University, the state's two Ivy League colleges, both offer elite computer science programs, while Rensselaer Polytechnic Institute and the Rochester Institute of Technology offer vocational programs.
+Meanwhile, institutions like New York University and the University of Rochester provide more traditional liberal arts options.

-Approximately 17 of State University of New York (SUNY) campuses offer online computer science degrees, including a variety of associate, bachelor's, and master's degrees.
-CUNY's School of Professional Studies provides an M.S. in Data Science online, while New York University offers an online master of science in computer engineering.
+Eighteen of SUNY's campuses offer online computer science degrees, including a variety of associate, bachelor's, and master's degrees.
+CUNY's School of Professional Studies provides an MS in data science online, while New York University offers an online master of science in computer engineering.

-In addition to the potential lower costs of an online degree, distance learners also benefit from the flexibility of online learning.
-Rather than traveling to campus multiple times per week for set class times, students in online programs can take classes and complete assignments at their leisure.
-Online degrees are also a substantial benefit to individuals without easy access to campus.
+The major benefits of an online degree include lower tuition rates and flexible scheduling.
+Rather than traveling to campus for set class times, students in online programs can take classes and complete assignments at their leisure.
+Online degrees are great for students with disabilities or other responsibilities that prevent them from attending class on campus.